sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-neovim.md

 Plug 'sourcegraph/sg.nvim', { 'do': 'nvim -l build/init.lua' }
 ```

 Once you have installed the plugin, run `:checkhealth sg` to verify a successful installation.
+Next, you are prompted to log in as a free user by connecting to your Sourcegraph.com account or using the enterprise instance.

 ## Setting up with Sourcegraph instance